opiopan/elflet/README.md

 * **Device Shadow**<br>
 Device shadow is designed to help complecated IR command device management such as air conditioner.<br>
-elflet analize IR command code pattern according to registered shadow definition, then reflect device status to shadow representation managed in elflet.
+elflet analize IR command code pattern according to registered shadow definition, then reflect device status to shadow representation managed in elflet.
 Following JSON data is a example of shadow status representation.
     ```json
     {
         "NodeName": "elflet-living",